-But it is not the end of a linear sequence, but rather part of a cycle that represents the cycle of birth, death and rebirth.
+But it is not the end of a linear sequence, but rather part of a cycle that represents the cycle of birth, death and rebirth in Christ.
 This is reinforced by the resemblance of q to z which represents life, rather than k which represents death.
-So q is not simply about the grave.
-It is another lesson that whilst our earthly death must come to pass, we have the promise of being reborn into a higher state of existence through the Logos, Christ.
+So Ear is not simply about the grave.
+It is another lesson that whilst our earthly death must come to pass, we have the promise of being reborn to eternal life in Christ.

 Even as the joys, hopes and friendships of this world pass away, so does pain, hurt and loneliness.
 Whilst our souls are reborn, our earthly body returns to the earth from which it came.
 But our accomplishments live on within this world.

 Our dom (doom) is the fame and glory we are remembered by.
 It is good to lead a decent, honourable life and to have achieved positive things for which we can be remembered.
 These do not have to be on a grandiose scale like the Saints, but can be small scale and may even be known only to God.
 As St Matthew says: